1 – Out with the old

 Dull skin can often be caused by a build-up of dead skin cells, in which case exfoliating can be one way to ensure that your skin appears more invigorated.
 The problem is that many conventional exfoliators can be quite harsh which could create problems if your skin is sensitive.
 I would try to opt for a more natural product and make sure you're exfoliating in the morning.
 This is the best time for dull skin as, not only does it help to get rid of any accumulations from the previous night, it brightens your complexions considerably too!

-My top tip: As I’ve mentioned, natural skincare options are best which is why I’m always trying to urge people to turn to Jan de Vries if they need make-up, hair care products or exfoliators.
-PHB Beauty is one particular brand that they offer, which is completely vegan-friendly and cruelty-free.
-Their Brightening Jojoba Bead Exfoliator with Grapefruit and Kukui helps to gently lift dead skin cells and prevents clogged pores, leaving you with fresher, brighter looking skin!
+My top tip: As I’ve mentioned, natural skincare options are best which is why I’m always trying to urge people to turn to their local health food store if they need make-up, hair care products or exfoliators.
+Here you should find a variety of options!

 7 – Use a good, high quality moisturiser